Long Pond, Pennsylvania: Demographics

 Long Pond is a sparsely populated, rural area.
 It has a population of about 7,000 people, and the demographics are approximately: 54.6% Caucasian/White, 26.4% African American,5% Asian, and 13% Hispanic.
 At $180,000 the average home value here is a bit higher than average.
 The median age is 39.
 The median age for men is 38 while for women the median age is 40.

 Economy

-Economically, Long Pond is primarily known as the location of Pocono Raceway, a track which hosts an annual NASCAR Cup Series race, the Pocono 400, in July, and other events.
-The track formerly hosted a second NASCAR Cup Series race, the Pocono 325, and an IndyCar race, the Pocono 500.
+Economically, Long Pond is primarily known as the location of Pocono Raceway, a track which hosts an annual NASCAR Cup Series race, The Great American Getaway 400, in July, and other events.
+The track formerly hosted a second NASCAR Cup Series race, the Pocono Organics CBD 325, and an IndyCar race, the Pocono 500.

 In July 1972 the Concert 10 rock festival brought thousands to Long Pond.
 Edgar Winter, Three Dog Night, the Faces featuring Rod Stewart, and others performed during the two day festival.

 Long Pond hosts an annual electronic music showcase called Elements Music and Arts Festival.